Version2Software/cdk-examples/api-gateway/lambda-docker-java/README.md

 1. Compile the Lambda handler\
 `cd app`\
-`mvn clean compile (not mvn package, since the app.jar not needed; it only needs the Handler.class)`
+`mvn clean package` (This will use shade to create a fat jar.
+In the future, if you need thirdparty jars, they will also be included in the fat jar.)

 2. Deploy to Lambda.
 This also installs the container in the Elastic Container Registry.\
 `cd ../cdk`\